abdrahmansoltan/Learning-Notes/CSS Frameworks & Mehtodologies/Sass.md

 ### When to use Sass over CSS

-in general

-- it depends on many factors like
+in general, it depends on many factors like:

 - team preference
 - browser support

 variables: